-This course will introduce students to the principles of cost benefit analysis including consideration of welfare economics, the treatment of intangibles, non-efficiency considerations, time discounting, evaluation criteria, uncertainty and risk.
-At the end of the term, students will not only know how a CBA is conducted, but also understand the limitations and controversies associated with it.
+Course Description: Cost-benefit analysis provides an analytical framework for conducting economic analysis economics, the treatment of intangibles, non-efficiency considerations, time discounting, evaluation criteria, uncertainty and risk.
+At the end of the term, students will not only know how to conduct a CBA, but also understand the limitations and controversies associated with it.